- Date: Friday 2 March 2018

-The theme of our Annual Teachers and Advisers Conference for 2018 is ‘super supportive’.
-Supporting students before, during and after their studies is fundamental to what we do here at Northampton, and this year’s conference sees us extend that to teachers and advisers.
+The theme of our Annual Teachers and Advisors Conference for 2018 is ‘super supportive’.
+Supporting students before, during and after their studies is fundamental to what we do here at Northampton, and this year’s conference sees us extend that to teachers and advisors.
 Sessions will focus on how we can support you in both your role and in supporting your students.

 The conference will give you the opportunity to explore our new town centre Waterside Campus, including views from the rooftop terrace of our recently-completed Senate building.
 The keynote speech from Dr Jane Doughty CBE, a pioneer in the field of education is not to be missed either.